laravel/forge-docs/src/sites/the-basics.md

 If you haven't done so already, you should [create a new database](/resources/databases#creating-databases) and database user.
 This is used by phpMyAdmin to store the configuration of your databases and users.

-Once Forge has installed phpMyAdmin, you can then login to your installation using any of your database username and password combinations.
+Once Forge has installed phpMyAdmin, you can then log in to your installation using any of your database username and password combinations.

 :::danger Server Sizes